tconbeer/harlequin-web/src/docs/contributing/adapter-guide.md

    ---
    ```

 1. Add your adapter to the list of community adapters in `/src/docs/adapters.md`.
-Give yourself credit here.
+Give yourself credit there.
 Link to the docs page you just created.
 1. (Optional) Add more pages of docs under the `/src/docs/<your adapter>/` directory.
 Each file should again have frontmatter; the menuOrder should be one higher than the last page (your index page or another additional page):

    ```md